obirikan/cleaning_census_data/readme.md

 # Census Data Analysis

-This project analyzes US Census data to explore demographic trends across different states.
-The dataset includes information on population, race, income, and gender distribution.
+This project focuses on cleaning and preparing US Census data for demographic analysis.
+The raw dataset contained inconsistencies, duplicates, and poorly structured columns—this workflow standardizes the data for accurate insights.

 ## Project Overview